stennety/mywebsite/_posts/2014-08-20-automating-sftp-authentication-with-ssh-keys.md

 cat ~/.ssh/id_rsa.pub
 {% endhighlight %}

-Or, if you’re on OSX, you can dump the contents directly into the clipboard.
+Or, if you're on OSX, you can dump the contents directly into the clipboard.

 {% highlight shell %}
 cat ~/.ssh/id_rsa.pub | pbcopy